Line Sick Day 94 Review

 Carving is another strong suit of the Line Sick Day and that is due partially to the reduced amount of tip taper compared to previous versions.
 That leads a greater effective edge and better edge hold.
-Like the Mantra, the Sick Day skis a bit long, and that led to our testers favoring long arcing turns on them
+Like some others with minimal rocker, these skis feel a bit long, and that led to our testers favoring long arcing turns on them

 What the Sick Day lacked in this category compared to our top performers was energy.
 The ski seemed to lack the power and pop felt on other skis while carving, but remained very consistent, which was its saving grace.

 The gem of all of our testing categories…crud.
 You either hate it, or you tolerate it.
 The Sick Day hated it.
 The Thin Tip technology was no match for our crud-loving testers.
 Although the skis occasionally felt damp, the consensus from our testers was that the Sick Day wasn't up to the challenge they put them through.
 Like some of the less damp and softer skis we tested, the Sick Day rarely seemed to absorb the vibrations from the chunder, and the tips were easily deflected.

-Although there wasn't many to be had, we were sure to test these skis whenever Mother Nature delivered a sick pow day.
+Although they were not our top choice to take out in powder, were sure to test these skis whenever Mother Nature delivered a sick pow day.
 The Line Sick Day performed just below average in the soft stuff.
 This ski just didn't feel lively in fresh snow.
-It did have a similar amount of float to the Icelantic Pioneer 96, but lacked that fun surfy feel of the Rossignol Soul 7 HD.
+It did have a similar amount of float to skis of the same width but lacked that fun surfy feel of those with a more evident rocker profile.
 Even though they are lighter than last years version, our testers agreed it was a bit hard to maneuver quickly.
 Once again, the ski felt longer than our testers had imagined and felt a bit unwieldy in the pow.

 Playfulness is a characteristic we've come to expect from the Line brand of skis.
-The Sick Day aren't what we would call "dead", but in similar fashion to the Blizzard Bonafide, they lack a liveliness that we saw in skis like the Moment PB&J and the Blizzard Rustler 10.
+The Sick Day aren't what we would call "dead", but similarly to some others we tested, they lack a liveliness that we saw in skis that scored tops in this category.